Maboroshy/midi-scripter/examples/ableton_sustain_holder/readme.md

 ## Prerequisites

-- `From DAW` and `To DAW` virtual ports.
+- `To DAW` virtual port.
 - [My fork of AbletonOSC](https://github.com/Maboroshy/AbletonOSC)
 to detect session record status.
+- Replace `'MIDI Keyboard'` with your MIDI controller port name.
 - Set `To DAW` virtual port as an input in Ableton Live.
-- Set `From DAW` virtual port as an output in Ableton Live.
-- Put the virtual instrument you use to Instrument Rack and add External Instrument to the rack.
-Set its MIDI To `From DAW`.